Fund Development Manager

 - Self-driven and able to work effectively with minimal supervision

-- Conducts work in cooperation with volunteer committees
+- Conducts work in cooperation with volunteer committees and the Board

 - Enjoys meeting new people and building relationships

 - Exhibits excellent time management and attention to detail

 - Makes sound decisions and demonstrates good judgment

 - Communicates effectively with people of diverse backgrounds and income levels